Skip to content

 Traditional Cement Finish (The "Base" White)

-Acrylic Finish (The "Bright" White)
+Acrylic Finish (The "Brilliant" White)

 2. Texture Matters: The Shadow Effect